kmille/deezer-downloader/README.md

 # If you don't set DEEZER_DOWNLOADER_CONFIG_FILE the default template file will be used.
 Some tests will fail because there is no valid arl_cookie.
 ```

+## Contribution & Maintenance
+Feel free to contribute.
+But please create an issue before and let's have a short discussion about it.
+I don't want you to be sad because I don't want to merge your idea/work.
+For me this project is (almost) feature complete.
+I don't have the time and motivation to put more energy in it.
+But I will maintain and update it in the long run.

 ## Changelog

+... this is not updated anymore.
+But the project is maintained and works!

 ### Version 2.0.0 (27.03.2023)